-The ADS1253 is a precision, high-dynamic range, 24-bit, delta-sigma, A/D converter capable of achieving very high-resolution digital results at high data rates.
-The analog-input signal is sampled at a rate determined by the frequency of the system clock (CLK).
+The ADS1251 is a precision, high-dynamic range, 24-bit, delta-sigma, A/D converter capable of achieving very high-resolution digital results at high data rates.
+The analog input signal is sampled at a rate determined by the frequency of the system clock (CLK).
 The sampled analog input is modulated by the delta-sigma A/D modulator, which is followed by a digital filter.
 A sinc5 digital low-pass filter processes the output of the delta-sigma modulator and writes the result into the data-output register.
 The DOUT/DRDY pin is pulled LOW, indicating that new data is available to be read by the external microcontroller/microprocessor.
-As shown in the block diagram, the main functional blocks of the ADS1253 are the fourth-order delta-sigma modulator, a digital filter, control logic, input multiplexer, and a serial interface.
-Each of these functional blocks is described below.
+As shown in the block diagram on the front page, the main functional blocks of the ADS1251 are the 4th-order delta-sigma modulator, a digital filter, control logic, and a serial interface.
+Each of these functional blocks is described in the following sections.